Explicit Serre duality on complex spaces: Introduction

 The integral operators $\check{\K}$ and $\check{\Proj}$ are given by kernels $k(z,\zeta)$ and $p(z,\zeta)$ that are respectively integrable and smooth on $Reg(V_z)\times Reg(V'_{\zeta})$ and that have principal value-type singularities at the singular locus of $V\times V'$.
 In particular, one can compute $\check{\K}\psi$ and $\check{\Proj}\psi$ as

-where $\chi$ is a smooth approximation of the characteristic function of $[1,\infty)\subset \R$, $h$ is a holomorphic tuple cutting out $V_{sing}$, and where the limit is understood in the sense of currents.
+where $\chi$ is as above, $h$ is a holomorphic tuple such that $\{h=0\}=V_{sing}$, and where the limit is understood in the sense of currents.
 We use our integral operators to prove the following result.

 \begin{theorem} Let $X$ be a reduced complex space of pure dimension $n$.
-The cohomology sheaves $\omega_X^{n,q}:=\mathscr{H}^q(\A^{n,\bullet}_X, \debar)$ of the sheaf complex
+The cohomology sheaves $\omega_X^{n,q}:=\mathscr{H}^q(\B^{n,\bullet}_X, \debar)$ of the sheaf complex

 are coherent.
 If $X$ is Cohen-Macaulay, then

 is exact. \end{theorem}